Skip to Content

 What Does the Wildfire Adapted Program Do?

-The Wildfire Adapted program aims to help property owners learn how to reduce fire-related risks.
+The Wildfire Adapted project aims to help property owners learn how to reduce fire-related risks.
 The program offers defensible space and home wildfire risk assessments, community workshops, and support to help property owners understand, prioritize, and complete risk-reduction projects.